Are Eggs Good During Pregnancy & How to Include in Your Diet?

 Sodium is an essential mineral that plays a vital role during pregnancy.
 Primarily, it regulates fluid balance, supports muscle and nerve function, and maintains a balanced blood pressure.
 It promotes proper muscle and nerve function, which is beneficial for both the mother and the fetus.

-Before including eggs in her daily diet, you should check whether the woman is allergic to them.
+Before including eggs in your daily diet, you should check whether the woman is allergic to them.

 Disclaimer: